mascaldotfr/CoRT/warstatus/README.md

 informations are refreshed every minute.

-The `stats` directory includes the code used to generate the WZ statistics, and has its own README.
+The `stats` directory includes the code used to generate the WZ statistics, and has its own README, but also needs `warstatus.py` to work in order to generate statistics.

 ## Requirements

 - Python 3 (with beautifulsoup4; `python3-bs4` in debian packages)
-- A server running Linux (it will work on Windows through different means but I don't use it)
+- A server running Linux (it will work on Windows through different means but I don't use it), performance and storage doesn't matter (it currently runs on 1CPU/512MB RAM/10G SSD VPS!)
 - A web server that is able to serve static files and where CORS is enabled (see https://enable-cors.org/server.html), unless you serve CoRT and this "API endpoint" (*ahem*) on the same domain